-In OU Campus, use the FAQ Ordered List snippet to format your questions and answers.
+In Omni CMS, use the FAQ Ordered List snippet to format your questions and answers.

 You may need to post a COVID-19 related message box onto an existing webpage.
 Examples include:

-You can create a message box by using a Boxed Sections snippet with single column and full border options selected in OU Campus.
+You can create a message box by using a Boxed Sections snippet with single column and full border options selected in Omni CMS.